-CX Technologies and Tools to Invest In
+CX Technologies and Tools to Invest in

 Customer Relationship Management (CRM) System

-A CRM system is the bread and butter of any customer experience strategy, and the most vital tool within any organization’s customer experience arsenal.
+A CRM system is the bread and butter of any customer experience strategy and the most vital tool within any organization’s customer experience arsenal.
 At the risk of stating the obvious, a CRM system is a centralized repository for customer data that enables businesses to gain a better understanding of who their customers are, how they think, and what they want.

-Today’s CRM systems offer robust feature sets and variety of system integrations for additional extensibility.
+Today’s CRM systems offer robust feature sets and a variety of system integrations for additional extensibility.
 A cloud-based system like Microsoft Dynamics 365 allows for seamless connectivity between departments, including sales, marketing, and customer service.

 One of the more important applications that allows for instant access to this customer data is Dynamics 365’s Omnichannel for Customer Service solutions.
 Omnichannel solutions provide a holistic view of all your customer-related data gathered from across different channels presented within a unified interface.
 This ensures that any user will have access to contextual customer information through the most appropriate communication channel.
 For a closer look at why today’s CX strategy needs to be omnichannel, download our free eBook on Omnichannel Customer Service.

 Website [with Self-Service Portals]

-It goes without saying that every business should have a website that consumers can use to learn more about what it does, what products it offers, and who they can contact for more information.
+It’s generally understood that every business should have a website that consumers can use to learn more about what it does, what products it offers, and who they can contact for more information.
 The key distinction here is a website with self-service portals.

 And customers aren’t the only ones who benefit: By offering self-service options, such as an easily accessible knowledge base and chatbot capabilities, organizations can alleviate the burden placed on call centers, thereby reducing response times, as well as overall spending.
 Developing self-service solutions may sound daunting, but Microsoft Power Platform applications like Power Apps and Power Virtual Agents allow for the creation of custom tasks and interfaces without requiring a lot of technical know-how.

-3. Master Data Management (MDM)
+Master Data Management (MDM)

 Most organizations generate massive quantities of data on a daily, let alone monthly or yearly, basis.
-Staying on top of all of that data and determining which of it is relevant to enhancing the customer experience requires the assistance of an MDM tool.
+Staying on top of all that data and determining which of it is relevant to enhancing the customer experience requires the assistance of an MDM tool.
 Master data management refers to the discipline by which businesses ensure accuracy, uniformity, and consistency across all data assets; to that end, an MDM solution is any technology that supports that effort.

 Data analytics software enables businesses to generate meaningful insights from data about everything from customer preferences to buying habits, making it possible for them to anticipate customers’ needs and contextualize the customer journey.
 Self-service analytics programs like Power BI allow for the creation of interactive, immersive reports.

 Artificial Intelligence (AI)

-A more recent entry into the canon of customer experience technologies, AI is well on its way to become a CX staple.
+A more recent entry into the canon of customer experience technologies, AI is well on its way to becoming a CX staple.
 There are a wide variety of applications for AI in the realm of customer experience, including intelligent chatbots, personalized product recommendations and marketing campaigns, smart email content curation, automated segmentation, and so on.